sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

         FROM abiosoft/caddy:1.0.3
         COPY ./public /srv

-Here `./public` is the local directory where Hugo builds the site, and `/srv` is the directory within the container caddy expects to find the files it is serving.
+Here `./public` is the local directory where Hugo builds the site, and `/srv` is the directory within the container Caddy expects to find the files it is serving.
 The following 4 commands will build the site, build the container, and run the container:

         export IMAGE_NAME=my-hugo-caddy-docker-image
         hugo -D    # -D flag tells Hugo to build drafts